luciodale/fork/README.md

 `:path` lets you choose where to store your form global events i.e. server related stuff.
 MANDATORY!

 `:prevent-default?` does not automatically send your form to the server on submit.

-`:clean-on-unmount?` resets the state when your component is unmounted.
-(Useful when used with re-frame).

 `:validation` to pass a validation function that gives you the form values in a map as single param.